g-gualeni/QtNoid2/DEVELOPMENT.md

 - [ ] Run the CLOC-Report.bat and update CLOC-REPORT.md
 - [ ] Update CLOC Report
 - [ ] Update the ReleaseNotes.txt
+- [ ] Cancel the build folder and run the build from scratch for both Debug and Release